Luke starts some thoughts on how the Bears look at the season beyond 2020, analysing a fellow bears fans’ thoughts and seeing if it can fly.

 Okay, my man, I’m ready to go with whatever you’ve got to throw at me.

 On the face of it, I’d go with #1.
-I’ve already written my opinion on Nagy and Pace, and how they need to leave the building now, but it’s also worth looking at the older players to see if we can get value for them.
+I’ve already written my opinion on Nagy and Pace at the Bears, and how they need to leave the building now, but it’s also worth looking at the older players to see if we can get value for them.

 So, I’d be onboard with #2 as well.
 Get some sort of value for ’em.